by By Saul McLeod published 2010

-- Episodic memory is a part of the long-term memory responsible for storing information about events (i.e. episodes) that we have experienced in out lives.
+Episodic memory s a part of the long-term memory responsible for storing information about events (i.e. episodes) that we have experienced in our lives.
 It involves conscious thought and is declarative.
 An example would be a memory of our 1st day at school.

 Cohen and Squire (1980) drew a distinction between declarative knowledge and procedural knowledge.
 Procedural knowledge involves “knowing how” to do things.
 It included skills, such as “knowing how” to playing the piano, ride a bike; tie your shoes and other motor skills.
-It does not involve conscious (i.e. automatic) thought.
+It does not involve conscious thought (i.e. it’s unconscious - automatic).
 For example, we brush our teeth with little or no awareness of the skills involved.

 Whereas, declarative knowledge involves “knowing that”, for example London is the capital of England, zebras are animals, your mums birthday etc. Recalling information from declarative memory involves some degree of conscious effort information is consciously brought to mind and “declared”.